Business LoansSmall Business Lender Reviews

 • Cash flow manager: Up to $250,000 to manage your business cash flow.

-• Business equity line of credit: Up to $500,000 when you put up business real estate as collateral.
-Terms of up to 60 months.
+• Business equity line of credit: Must put up business real estate as collateral.
+Terms of up to 60 months with interest-only payment options are available.

-You will need to make an appointment with a banker to apply for any line of credit except the cash flow manager.
-That one can be applied for online.
-While US Bank does share a max term of 60 months for its business equity line of credit, typically with a line of credit your term acts a lot more like it would on a business credit card.
+You’ll need to make an appointment with a banker to apply for any line of credit except the cash flow manager, which can be applied for online.
+While U.S. Bank does share that there is a max term of 60 months for its business equity line of credit, typically with a line of credit your term acts a lot more like it would on a business credit card.
 The goal is to pay it off as quickly as possible to avoid paying cumulative interest.

 Equipment financing